tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

   are determined by the specified group and its corresponding definition.
 The structures are defined in {{I-D.ietf-tls-rfc8446bis}}.

-The extended key update process is performed between the initiator and the responder as follows:
+The extended key update exchange is performed between the initiator and the responder whereby the initiator may be the TLS client or the TLS server.
+The exchange has the following steps:

 1. Initiator sends a ExtendedKeyUpdateRequest message, which contains a key share.
 While an extended key update is in progress, the initiator